Usage

 3. Fetch the organization repository list including default branch metadata.

-4. Filter repositories by visibility (include_public/include_private) and exclusion patterns.
+4. Filter repositories by visibility (include_public/include_private), archived status (include_archived), and exclusion patterns.

 5. Scan the local directory and classify child entries (see Local Directory Classification).